ahtrahddis/ahtrahddis.github.io/source/content/dharma.md

 &nbsp;
 ### Are you interested in noting?

-If you have decided to go with noting (which is [Mahasi Sayadaw's Vipassana](https://mahasivipassana.com) technique), apart from this nice introductory text included in the above pack, I suggest you to read the following material:
+If you have decided to go with noting (which is [Mahasi Sayadaw's Vipassana](https://mahasivipassana.com) technique), apart from theintroductory text included in the above pack, you can also read the following material:

 - [Practical Vipassana Meditation Exercises](https://mahasivipassana.com/docs/practical-vipassana-meditation-exercises/)

 - [Practical Insight Meditation: Basic Practice](https://mahasivipassana.com/docs/practical-insight-meditation-basic-practice/)

-I also suggest you to have a look at this contemporary version of noting by [Kenneth Folk](https://kennethfolkdharma.com):
+You can also have a look at this contemporary noting technique by [Kenneth Folk](https://kennethfolkdharma.com):

 - [Kenneth Folk's Freestyle Noting](https://mahasivipassana.com/contemporary-noting/#kenneth-folks-detailed-freestyle-noting)

-Keep in mind that you can actually practise by "labeling out loud", as Folk does in these videos.
-Sometimes, it really helps!

 &nbsp;
 ### Are you interested in all-day practice?

-If you are interested in all-day practice, you might want to check [Sayadaw U Tejaniya](https://ashintejaniya.org/) and [his teachings](https://ashintejaniya.org/teachings).
+If you are interested in all-day practice, you might want to check [Sayadaw U Tejaniya](https://ashintejaniya.org/) and [these freely downloadable texts](https://ashintejaniya.org/teachings) with his teachings.

 &nbsp;